-Proper nutrition after surgery is crucial for promoting wound healing, reducing inflammation, preventing muscle loss, and restoring strength.
+Proper nutrition after sports injury surgery is crucial for promoting wound healing, reducing inflammation, preventing muscle loss, and restoring strength.
+Proper nutrition after sports injury surgery is crucial for promoting wound healing, reducing inflammation, preventing muscle loss, and restoring strength.
+Following a well-balanced plan for nutrition after sports injury ensures your body gets what it needs at each stage of recovery.
 Here’s how different nutrients contribute to post-surgery recovery:

 1. Protein: Essential for Tissue Repair